|Two waxcloth folders...|

 Clip the remainder of the ribbon around the open edge, overlapping at the very end.

 You can easily guess that this same project can be done the "no sew" way by using decorative tape to bind the edges.

 Like it?
 Want to keep it?
-For a copy of this tutorial in PDF format, go to my Craftsy shop and download it for free!
+For a copy of this tutorial in PDF format,

 And speaking of the no sew project, I started by using the duct tape I had left over from my bucket bag repair job, but ran out after putting on the top edge!

 |Ran out of duct tape after putting on this piece...|

 When I went out to get get more, I came across the flowery decorative tape alternative and decided to try it.
 It's definitely not as strong as the duct tape, but my issue with it is not so much strength as it is width (of the product, which is the same width as the duct tape).
 I think it's too wide.
 I would much prefer the narrower appearance of some ribbon...